tlberglund/gradle-liquibase-plugin/README.md

    security updates, you would use ```gradle update -PrunList='main,security'``` This use of properties is the reason the runList is a string and not an array.

-3. The methods in each activity are meant to be pass-throughs to Liquibase.
+3. The methods in each activity block are meant to be pass-throughs to Liquibase.
    Any valid Liquibase command parameter is a legal method here.
 For example, if you wanted to increase the log level, you could add ```logLevel debug``` to the activity.